theteamworks/project-board-automation/README.md

 Edits to come, once the release notes have been updated.

-An action that will automate the movement of the issues or pull requests on a GitHub projects(beta) board.
+An action that will automate the movement of the issues or pull requests on a GitHub projects(beta) board..

 Before thinking of using this check out the following info and understand the assumptions made and the context it was designed for.